ilpersi/BHBot/README.md

 The level/difficulty for each activity can be defined in the settings file.
 The bot can also:

-* Automatically bribe specific familiars defined in the settings file (with limits so you dont waste gems)
+* Bribe specific familiars defined in the settings file (with limits so you dont waste gems)
-* Automatically revive fallen teammates in Trials/Gauntlets/Raids
+* Revive fallen party members in Trials/Gauntlets/Raids
 * Use consumables to keep 25% IF/XP/Gold boosts running unattended
 * Strip items for PvP to lower TS
 * Solo certain zones for bounty requirements